roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 04Page 6

+===

- 04Page 6 ****** The Hard Body's Continuing Education Ch.
-04 ****** bydlsloan© "All right, since we have such a big lead, we're going to give them a chance, Cori," Miles said.
+"All right, since we have such a big lead, we're going to give them a chance, Cori," Miles said.
 "I'm going hit left-handed on this hole and you're going to, well, it would be easier to show you than tell you.
 Take off your jacket."

  Cori took off her jacket and handed it Victor, who threw it in one of the golf carts.
 Miles took the butt plug out of her ass and they threw that back in the gym bag.
 She was standing at the tee on the eighth hole, topless, a pair of nipple rings and a small chain hanging between them.
 She had on her tiny black- and-white plaid pleated skirt, white leg warmers and heels.
 The red bow was still in her hair and her candy-red lipstick looked unblemished despite the blowjob a few minutes ago.